 Transport Layer Security¶

-To configure the master to use TLS, set the
+In order to configure the master to use

 When TLS is in use, the master will listen on TCP port 8443 by default, rather than 8080.

 If the master’s certificate is not signed by a well-known CA, then the configured certificate file must contain a full certificate chain that goes all the way to a root certificate.

 When the Determined master is using TLS, set the